yellowmessenger/documentation/docs/platform_concepts/appConfiguration/okta.md

 ### 1.3 Receive event in Yellow.ai bot

-1. Login to cloud.yellow.ai and click **Studio** from the module switcher.
+1. Login to cloud.yellow.ai and click **Automation** from the module switcher.
 3. Click Event on the left navigation bar and choose **Custom Events**.

 ![](https://i.imgur.com/M1Tb8Md.png)

 5. Create an event named **okta-auth-success** and activate it.
-6. A journey needs to be created in the Studio module with this event as its trigger point.
+6. A journey needs to be created in the Automation module with this event as its trigger point.
 Based on the received event data, an appropriate message will be displayed to the end user.

 ![](https://i.imgur.com/dZo6FdL.png)